leangjia/blender_docs/manual/sculpt_paint/weight_paint/editing.rst

    :Menu:      :menuselection:`Weights -- Locks`
    :Hotkey:    :kbd:`K`

-Vertex Groups can be locked to prevent undesired edits to a particular vertex group.
+Vertex groups can be locked to prevent undesired edits to a particular vertex group.

 .. tip::

    Bones that belong to a locked vertex group are displayed in red the 3D Viewport.

 Lock all
    Locks all vertex groups.